zapbampow/bggStats/remix/README.md

 - when a making a selection, clear all other filters because the filter tree will be different
 - This should include when updating a 'how many' filter
 - It's possible that how many needs it's own seperate filter tree.
 I need to think through it a bit more.

--
+# Generic Select/Filter Components
+LAST: Added filter button to screen
+NEXT: Get filter options
+props: filter option {value, label}
+It takes the filter option (ex. gameName, player, location) and gets the possible values Sets them in component state
+On select, adds them to context state

+The AddFilterButton disables options that have already been selected.
+Add a way to remove the filterButtons and their options

 # Todo
 - [ ] Add initial button when selecting option from +.
 Decide how you want to do this.
 Look at UsernamePlays comments for thoughts on options.
+And the Section above for
 - [ ] Componentize combo box
 - [ ] Add filter button when selecting 'how many', 'games', 'of' and use the combo box.
 This should provide a pattern for adding any other combo box
 - [ ] Componentize multiselect box, multiselect combo, date selector,